 Email Design Guidelines

-We recommend a maximum width of 650 pixels and a maximum height of between 90 and 150 pixels for any header or footer design.
-This is to ensure that banners will be viewable but not obstructive in any email preview pane or smartphone.
+There is a maximum email banner width of 650 pixels and a recommended maximum height of between 90 and 150 pixels when designing a header or footer.
+This ensures that your email banner will be easily viewable (but not obstructive) in any preview pane or smartphone.

-Banners should be created as .PNG files and should be designed to a web resolution of 72dpi and should display correctly on 100% zoom view.
+Banners should be created as .PNG files and should be designed to a web resolution of 72dpi to display correctly on 100% zoom view.

-The banner file size should be no larger than 40kb to ensure the additional weight of the email is kept minimal.
+The email banner image file should be no larger than 40kb to ensure the additional ‘weight’ of the email is kept minimal.

 Email Signature Design Tips

-Promote your newsletter sign up form or blog in your signature.
+Promote your newsletter sign-up form or blog in your signature.
 Use branded icons for the best effect.
 You can also take advantage of list builder, which comes as part of the offering from Rocketseed – to capture and manage sign-ups.

 Email Signature Dimensions

-We recommend a maximum width of 650 pixels and a maximum height of between 90 and 150 pixels.
+Signatures should be a maximum email signature width of 650 pixels and a maximum height of between 90 and 150 pixels.

-The email signature’s file size may not exceed 10kb (when optimized for web).
+The email signature banner size file may not exceed 10kb (when optimized for web).

-All email signatures will be converted to HTML, therefore all the fonts used must be system fonts (web safe fonts).
+All email signatures will be converted to HTML, therefore you should use only ‘web safe’ system fonts in your design.

 Newsletter Design Tips

-An HTML email is best designed in a linear, table-based structure in order to keep the build neat and tidy.
-Remember email clients will all render text in a slightly different way so a little room for the text to display slightly larger or smaller without impacting the design is always preferable in terms of top email marketing tips.
+A HTML email is best designed in a linear table-based structure in order to keep the build tidy and on brand.
+Remember, email clients will all render text in a slightly different way, so a little room for the text to display slightly larger or smaller without impacting the design is always preferable in terms of top email marketing tips.

 Avoid layering elements such as placing text over the top of background images.
 Text should always be designed onto a plain colour background.

-Avoid patterned backgrounds and borders as these are hard to match up exactly and may render differently in different email clients.
+Patterned backgrounds and borders are hard to match up exactly and may render differently in different email clients.
 So, which ever email marketing platform your using, try to stay away from key mistakes.

 We suggest not using large images, especially in the newsletter header design, as this will be the first part of the newsletter recipients see in their preview pane.
 Images can be broken up into more manageable pieces that can be coded within a table structure.
 Images should have maximum quality resolution of 72 dpi and no wider than 600 pixels.

 Colours on the web are in RGB or hex value format.
 Please create the original file using hex only.
 Use hexadecimal values when defining the colour of backgrounds, borders and fonts in your content.
 Include the hash sign (#) before the value to ensure it displays consistently across all email clients (for example: #333333).

-In order to optimise your newsletter for mobile, mailers should be designed to a maximum width of 600 pixels.
-Any design which is larger than this may require users to scroll horizontally or the mailer will not display as intended.
+There are recommended email newsletter dimensions, to optimise your newsletter for mobile and tablet devices.
+Newsletters should be designed to a maximum width of 600 pixels.
+Any design which is larger than this may require users to scroll horizontally or the mailer may not display as intended.

 Currently there is no global standard for HTML and CSS in email, so email clients such as Outlook, Gmail, Yahoo, etc will vary in how they render your code, therefore testing is key.
 Rocketmailer allows the client to have a ‘Test Group’ of addresses to test the campaign before sending.